jobechoi/trrafrma/sample.md

 }
 ```

-Initialize Terraform with the `init` command.
-The AWS provider will be installed.
+Use the `init' command to initialize Terraform and install an AWS provider.

 ```shell
 $ terraform init
 ```

-You shoud check for any errors.
-If it ran successfully, provision the resource with the `apply` command.
+If the configuration runs without errors, you proceed with the `apply` command to provision the resources.

 ```shell
 $ terraform apply
 ```

-The command will take up to a few minutes to run and will display a message indicating that the resource was created.
+Several minutes may pass before a message in the output indicates the resources were created.

-Finally, destroy the infrastructure.
+Finally, you destroy the infrastructure with the `destroy` command.

 ```shell
 $ terraform destroy
 ```

-Look for a message are the bottom of the output asking for confirmation.
-Type `yes` and hit ENTER.
-Terraform will destroy the resources it had created earlier.
+A message will appear at the bottom of the output asking for confirmation.
+Type `yes` and the Enter/Return key.
+Terraform then destroys all the resources it created earlier.